This article takes a look at Canada’s September 30th holiday, National Day for Truth and Reconciliation, explaining what it is all about.

-On June 3, 2021, Bill C-5, An Act to amend the Bills of Exchange Act, the Interpretation Act and the Canada Labour Code (National Day for Truth and Reconciliation), received Royal Assent.
-This allowed for the designation of September 30th as National Day for Truth and Reconciliation, marking a new public holiday for the country under Canada’s Labour Code.
+On June 3, 2021, Bill C-5 – an Act to amend the Bills of Exchange Act, the Interpretation Act and the Canada Labour Code – received Royal Assent.
+This allowed for the designation of September 30th as the National Day for Truth and Reconciliation.
+This marked a new public holiday for the country under Canada’s Labour Code.

 According to the Government of Canada, “The National Day for Truth and Reconciliation seeks to honour First Nations, Inuit and Métis survivors, their families and communities, and to ensure that public commemoration of their history and the legacy of residential schools remain a vital component of the reconciliation process.”
 The Bill officially came into effect on August 3, 2021, meaning that the holiday will be celebrated for the first time on September 30, 2021.

 A number of other statutes required amending to enforce this change, including the Interpretation Act and the Bills of Exchange Act.
 Most importantly, for employers, the definition of “general holiday” in the Labour Code was amended to include the new National Day for Truth and Reconciliation.
 It is important to note that this new holiday only applies to federally regulated employers, which are subject to the Labour Code.
 As such, this new holiday will not apply to provincially regulated employers unless amendments are made on the provincial level.

 While some provinces have chosen to implement the new holiday, Alberta, Saskatchewan, New Brunswick, Quebec and Ontario governments have chosen not to.